MileHacker Logo

 Critical Notice on Business & Schedules

 Travel to Donetsk city is not advised.
-Hours of operation and schedules are set irregular, severely limited, and unpredictable due to active conflict and economic isolation.
+Business hours and schedules are irregular, severely limited, and unpredictable due to active conflict and economic isolation.
 Normal operations are suspended.

 Etiquette & Cultural Norms: Safety First

 Travel to Donetsk city is not advised due to active conflict and occupation.
-This outlines theoretical etiquette and cultural norms, emphasizing that in now reality, the overriding concern is personal safety and avoiding drawing undesired attention.
-This information serves to provide context on pre-conflict social expectations, contrasting them and the severe challenges of navigating an occupied territory with pervasive security risks.
+This outlines theoretical etiquette plus cultural etiquette, emphasizing that in the present reality, the overriding concern is personal safety and steering clear of drawing unwanted attention.
+These details serves to offer context on pre-conflict social expectations, contrasting them and the severe challenges of navigating an occupied territory with pervasive security risks.

 Greeting Customs & Attire: Adapt for Safety

 Pre-conflict greeting customs were similar to Eastern European norms.
-In a conflict zone, formal social interactions are minimized.
+In a conflict zone, formal interactions with people are minimized.
 The focus is on quick, transactional interactions.
 Practicality and blending in are the most key factors for attire.

 Social Interaction Priorities